Our Faculty

 The SCSU faculty that teaches within the Honors College boasts an impressive array of talents and skills.
 Each of our professors are talented and/or awarded teachers and educators, and all Honors College classes are purposefully small to ensure comfortable skill building.

 On top of that, our professors excel in research and creative activities.
-From peer-reviewed research articles to managing state-of-the-art laboratories to publishing books, to curating educational events and music ensembles, our professors are true professionals.
+From peer-reviewed research articles to managing state-of-the-art laboratories to publishing books to curating educational events and music ensembles, our professors are true professionals.

 Additionally, our professors are active participants in their academic communities.
 From collaborative field research to organizing and hosting international conferences, to mentoring graduate students, to chairing governing boards of societies and journals, our professors are in the mix!
 This professional know-how is a part of the educational experience in the SCSU Honors College.